ZajitschekTeam/lifespananalysis/chapters/chapter2.md

 <code>data()</code>

 We are interested in lifespan / survival data from an experimental study.
-Since I can't really find a good data set in the R data sets, we'll use data from my own previous research that is published and publicly available here: [Zajitschek et al. ProcB 2016 (paper)](https://doi.org/10.1098/rspb.2015.2726)  and  [Lifespan data on dryad.org](https://datadryad.org/stash/dataset/doi:10.5061/dryad.2fp25).
+Since I can't really find a good data set in the R data sets, we'll use data from my own previous research that I published here: [Zajitschek et al. ProcB 2016 (paper)](https://doi.org/10.1098/rspb.2015.2726).

-To use those data, I just copied the lifespan data tab from the Microsoft Excel file I downloaded from Dryad and saved it as a .csv file.
 We load the data set to do the calculations and plots we did previously on our self-created data.
-For now, let's ignore the fact lifespan data are from flies from difefrent teratment groups and let's average across all individuals' lifespan values.
+For now, let's ignore the fact lifespan data are from flies from different treatment groups and let's average across all individuals' lifespan values.

 <codeblock id="4">
 The function doesn't seem to work for the "bca" calculations.
 Set bca to "FALSE" and try again.